10 events in Munich you should not miss

 It isn’t just the world-renowned Oktoberfest that proves that Munich locals know how to throw a party.
 Top events in the state capital feature plenty of artistic and musical enjoyment, too.

 Every year, in the middle of September, it is ‘O’ zapft is’ – time for the first barrel of the Oktoberfest to be tapped.
-On Munich’s Theresienweise, an unparalleled festival begins.
-Oktoberfest breaks every record: In 14 halls, with a total of approximately 98,000 seats, there is swaying and celebrating to brass-band music and Oktoberfest hits with Munich beer, specially brewed for the Oktoberfest.
-Next to the tents, there are beer gardens and hundreds of food stands.
-If that still isn’t enough fun for you, then countless fairground booths beckon.
+At Theresienweise in Munich, the Oktoberfest kick-starts.
+The event has broken several records known to man.
+In the over 98,000 seats spread across 14 halls, guests are relaxed, drinking the specially-brewed Oktoberfest beer while swaying to brass-band music.
+Next to the tents are beer gardens, plus hundreds of food stands.
+If that still isn’t enough fun for you, then countless fairground booths and displays beckon.
 From high-tech rides to historical classics – there’s something for everyone there.

 The Tollwood takes place twice a year.
-In summer, the cultural festival casts a spell over the grounds of the Olympiapark, with its special mixture between hippie carnival, top-class live programme and fine cuisine from all over the world.
-Legends such as Bob Dylan, Lou Reed and Patti Smith have graced the stage of the Music Arena.
-In contrast, during the ‘Markt der Ideen’ winter festival on the Theresienwiese, gift ideas and an excellent show and cabaret programme are the main focus.
+In summer, the cultural festival casts a spell over the grounds of the Olympiapark, with its special mix of a hippie carnival, top-class live performances and fine cuisine from all over the world.
+Legends such as Bob Dylan, Lou Reed and Patti Smith have graced the Tollwood music stage.
+In contrast, during the ‘Markt der Ideen’ winter festival on the Theresienwiese, gifts and cabarets are the main focus.

 Frühlingsfest (Spring Festival)